-A day out walking or cycling wouldn’t be complete for us without a visit to a coffee shop.
-Thankfully, there are plenty along the South Staffordshire Railway Walk, you’ll be glad to know.
+A day out walking or cycling wouldn’t be complete without visiting a coffee shop.
+Thankfully, plenty are along the South Staffordshire Railway Walk; you’ll be glad to know.
 There are two right along the line that you can’t miss!

 Cupcake Lane Cafe

-CupCake Lane Cafe is set in the old Tettenhall station, so naturally, this makes it instantly cool.
-Cupcake Lane is regarded as a vintage tea room and they serve breakfasts, home-cooked lunches, afternoon teas and of course…cakes!
-There’s a cute little room in the station with vintage vibes going on.
+CupCake Lane Cafe is set in the old Tettenhall station, which naturally makes it instantly cool.
+Cupcake Lane is regarded as a vintage tea room, and they serve breakfasts, home-cooked lunches, afternoon teas and, of course…cakes!
+There’s a cute little room in the station with vintage vibes.

 Address: The Old Station, Meadow View, Wolverhampton, WV6 8NX